chaosleaguewiki/chaosleaguewiki.github.io/docs/mechanics/gold-tile.md

 ---
-description: A gold tile is a game mechanic where points spent and earned are increased.
-It has a 1% chance of appearing on any game tile.
+description: Gold Tile is a game mechanic where a minigame or shop tile can spawn with a golden border, affecting the points you can earn or the gold you spent respectively.
 ---

 # Gold Tile